 - Keep a safe distance between you and the car in front of you.
 In Colorado, the rule is that you should keep three seconds between cars in front of you, which is designed to prevent sudden braking and rear-end collisions.

-Let the Mountains Guide You
+Let the Rocky Mountains Guide You

-Take Advantage of the Light Rail
+Take Advantage of the Light Rail in the Denver Metro Area

 For light rail information relating to locations, schedules, and parking, visit the RTD website.